Dinardo v Correctional Services Canada [2023]

 West Coast LEAF, in coalition with the Canadian Association of Elizabeth Fry Societies (CAEFS), has been granted interested party status in this case.
 West Coast LEAF and CAEFS seek to assist the Canadian Human Rights Tribunal in deciding the legal issues in this case by providing insights on the systemic and intersecting grounds of discrimination experienced by criminalized Two-Spirit people and people who are marginalized based on gender.

-CAEFS and West Coast LEAF will argue that human rights law must meaningfully account for the lived experiences of Two-Spirit people and people of marginalized gender identities, and that this requires a robust and intersectional approach to the unique and complex nature of discrimination faced by these groups within the prison system and in society broadly.
+CAEFS and West Coast LEAF will argue that human rights law must meaningfully account for the lived experiences of Two-Spirit people and people of marginalized gender identities, and that this requires a robust and intersectional approach to the unique and complex nature of discrimination faced by these groups within the prison system and in human rights cases broadly.

 We also argue that the Canadian Human Rights Tribunal should reject any submissions that pit the needs of federally-incarcerated cisgender women against those who of people marginalized based on gender or privileges one group’s rights over others.
 The Tribunal should reject any false choice between the safety of cisgender women and the rights of people marginalized based on gender because the rights, safety, and needs of all groups must be treated as equally important.